 But it is important to remember that the commentary you use, no matter who wrote it, is not an inspired work of the Holy Spirit.
 It reflects a human understanding of the Scripture.
 An understanding that is fallible.
 And is flavored by the doctrinal positions held by the author.

 In your study, the Bible should be your primary authority.
 Use one, or more, commentaries to gain insight from the studies of other men.
 To provide clarification for challenging passages.
-And for explanation as to the cultural background of the passage under study.
+And for an explanation as to the cultural background of the passage under study.

 But always remember the distinction between the Bible and any commentary you use.
 It can be tempting to elevate the words of a commentary to the level of Scripture.
 And that is especially tempting when using a study Bible with commentary included on the same pages as the Scripture.
 Be careful not to fall into that trap.